erahumed/erahumed/README.md

 ```

 This will open the DSS dashboard in your default browser, from where you
-can explore simulation outputs in a user friendly manner.
+can explore simulation outputs in a user-friendly manner.

-### Example 2: command line interface to simulations
+### Example 2: Command-line interface to simulations

 ``` r
 library(erahumed)